 I left the toothpaste and toothbrush out for a few days and noticed S gaining interest.
-She really likes the look of the packaging, and loves the overnight case for the set.
-(As soon as we got everything in the mail, S wanted to hold her case, toothbrush and toothpastes in the car, and everywhere.
+She really likes the look of the packaging and loves the overnight case for the set.
+(As soon as we got everything in the mail, S wanted to hold her case, toothbrush, and toothpaste tubes in the car (and everywhere).
 She loves the kids on the front of the case and the little purple hippo on her toothbrush!)
 So after S eyed the toothpaste on the counter a bit more, I asked if she wanted to try the banana flavor.
 S let me try brushing her teeth with it then told me she wanted strawberry.
 Hmm.

 Since my daughter is a bit older, and I do already brush her teeth with fluoride, you may be wondering why I still wanted her to try Jack N’ Jill Natural Toothpaste.
-We tried it to share with you, but also because S likes to brush her own teeth after I brush them, but I won’t let her use her toothpaste because fluoride toothpaste twice a day (when I brush her teeth) is enough exposure (for me personally, every parent is different).
+We tried it to share with you, but also because S likes to brush her own teeth after I brush them, but I won’t let her use her toothpaste because fluoride toothpaste twice a day (when I brush her teeth) is enough exposure for me personally (every parent is different).
 I like to have a fluoride-free toothpaste handy for S to use when she wants to practice brushing without my assistance so I know if she doesn’t brush it all out properly it’s still safe, and she isn’t getting excessive amounts of fluoride.
 We also carry this fluoride-free toothpaste around during the day in case she needs to brush her teeth in the middle of the day after a sweet treat or snack that gets caught in the biting surfaces of her teeth.

 Now, S uses the banana toothpaste (her favorite flavor, though I still like the raspberry) every time she gets to brush her teeth all by herself.
 If you have an infant, baby, toddler, preschooler, or even big kid, I recommend checking out Jack N’ Jill for yourself.